-This section pulls together information on the roles the different departmental agencies play in environmental management and sustainable development from reviewing their corporate plans, annual reports or other documents, and from consultations with them.
+This section pulls together information on the roles the different departmental agencies play in environmental management and sustainable development and is based on a review of their corporate plans, annual reports and other documents, and from consultations with them.
 It also briefly summarises the environmental concerns raised in their reports and consultations.
-Finally, it considers the economic sector and the work of the Economic, Planning and Development Unit which underpins the activities of all Government Agencies.
+Finally it considers the economic sector and the work of the Economic, Planning and Development Unit which underpins the activities of all Government Agencies.

-2.1 Environment:
+2.1 Environment

-The Environment Unit's plan for 2001/02 (Appendix 5) has a goal of 'effectively managing our natural resources whilst promoting sustainable practices to ensure intergenerational equity.'
-Its objectives (listed in full in Appendix 5) consist mostly of implementing environmental programmes or strategies, largely reacting to different regional and international activities.
+The Environment Unit's plan for 2001/02 (Annex VI) has a goal of 'effectively managing our natural resources whilst promoting sustainable practices to ensure inter-generational equity.'
+Its objectives (listed in full in Annex VI) consist mostly of implementing environmental programmes or strategies, largely reacting to different regional and international activities.
 Among its immediate priorities is maintaining the Huvalu Conservation Area Project, following the end of the South Pacific Biodiversity Conservation Programme that initiated it.
 Overall, the lack of enacted legislation in the environmental area is seen as a major problem.
 Some proactive work is taking place in community education but more needs to be done.
 New concerns that have come to the fore recently are the protection of traditional resources, access to genetic resources and benefit sharing